marcdemanuelmontero/marcdemanuelmontero.github.io/index.markdown

 ---
 ## About me

-I am a computational biologist working in [Molly Przeworski's lab](https://przeworskilab.com/) at Columbia University.
+I am a computational biologist working in the [lab of  Molly Przeworski'](https://przeworskilab.com/) at Columbia University.
 Every biological adaptation emerges from an accidental alteration to the genome that, through genetic shuffling and the interplay of drift and selection, eventually establishes itself in a population.
 My current research focuses on understanding two fundamental mechanisms in this evolutionary process: mutation and recombination.

 You can find a list of publications at my [Google scholar](https://scholar.google.com/citations?user=I7GqCNkAAAAJ&hl=en&oi=ao) profile.